A Graph Minors Approach to Temporal Sequences: Concluding remarks

 \begin{oque} Is there a polynomial-time algorithm that checks whether a temporal sequence has simultaneous bounded tree-width? \end{oque}

 We expect the answer to be as rich and intricate as in the planar case.

-In fact, the deletion-only setting—known as \emph{dynamic tree-width}—is already much further developed.
-Notably, Korhonen, Majewski, Nadara, Pilipczuk, and Sokołowski devised a fully dynamic algorithm that maintains near-optimal tree decompositions and supports CMSO${}_2$ model-checking, yielding a dynamic analogue of Courcelle’s Theorem \cite{korhonen2023dynamic}.
+It is worth mentioning that much work has already done on the behaviour of tree decompositions on temporal graphs.
+For example, Korhonen, Majewski, Nadara, Pilipczuk, and Sokołowski devised a fully dynamic algorithm that maintains near-optimal tree decompositions and supports CMSO${}_2$ model-checking, yielding a dynamic analogue of Courcelle’s Theorem \cite{korhonen2023dynamic}.
 Complementary results include a dynamic MSO algorithm for graphs of bounded tree-depth by Dvořák, Kupec, and Tůma \cite{dvorak2014dynamic}, and dynamic rank-decompositions for LinCMSO${}_1$ problems by Korhonen and Sokołowski \cite{korhonen2024rankwidth}.
 Further developments include dynamic subgraph counting in sparse graphs by Dvořák and Tůma \cite{dvorak2013counting}, and approximation schemes for optimisation problems in planar and minor-free graphs by Korhonen, Nadara, Pilipczuk, and Sokołowski \cite{korhonen2024soda}.
-These works demonstrate the algorithmic reach of structural methods in dynamic settings.
-In addition to our results on planarity, they provide further evidence that graph minor theory can be lifted to the temporal domain.
-We expect that as in the planar case, allowing for contractions as well does not only yield more general results but also simplifies obstructions and constructions, and brings along lots of the graph minors intuition and methods.
+These works demonstrate the algorithmic reach of structural methods in dynamic settings, however they do not yet constitute a truly `temporal' version of treewidth that accounts for the whole sequence of graphs simultaneously.
+The study of true structural temporal graph width measures are still in its infancy, although there are rapid developments in this area \cite{Fluschnik2020,enright2025families}.

 Beyond tree-width, many other structural properties arise naturally in the context of temporal sequences.
 These include bounded path-width, bounded adhesion, series-parallel graphs, outerplanar graphs, apex graphs, membership in a fixed minor-closed class, being a minor of a fixed (possibly infinite) graph \( H \) (such as the two-dimensional grid, a tessellation of the hyperbolic plane, or the Farey graph), and admitting a common structure as described by the Graph Minor Structure Theorem.
 In the latter case, it may be most natural to restrict attention to the $3$-connected setting.

-We view these problems as part of a broader research programme: extending the ideas and intuition of graph minor theory to temporal graphs.
-While the structural questions can often be phrased in a uniform way, we expect that their resolution will require a diverse range of new methods.
 The most obvious question in this context is the following.

 \begin{oque} Can you extend the results of this work from the plane to simultaneous embeddability in other surfaces, such as the torus? \end{oque}